qcif/rdsi-arms/test/arms-test-plan.md

     1. Login as a reviewer.
     2. **Check 10-1**: the request appears in the "Requests to review" table.
     3. Click on the edit icon of the request.
+    4. Go to the outcome page.
+    5. Select "Still being processed" as the decision (if it is not already selected).
-    4. **Check 10-2**: the only available actions are "Save and close", "Make available for assessment" and "Return to requestor to update".
+    6. **Check 10-2**: the only available actions are "Save and close", "Make available for assessment" and "Return to requestor to update".
-    5. Click on the "Return to requestor to update" button.
+    7. Click on the "Return to requestor to update" button.
-    6. Click home.
+    8. Click home.
-    7. **Check 10-3**: the request appears in the "Draft requests" table.
+    9. **Check 10-3**: the request appears in the "Draft requests" table.
-    8. Logout.
+    10. Logout.
 2. Requestor resubmits request
     1. Login as the requestor.
-    2. **Check 10-4**: the request appears in the "Requests to resubmit" table.
+    2. **Check 10-4**: the request appears in the "Returned requests" table.
     3. Click the edit icon of the request.
-    4. **Check 10-5**: the only available actions are "Save and close", and "Resubmit".
+    4. **Check 10-5**: the only available actions are "Save and close", and "Resubmit request".
-    5. Go to the "allocation" section.
+    5. Go to the "allocation details" page.
     6. Edit the title.
-    7. Click the "Resubmit" button.
+    7. Click the "Resubmit request" button.
     8. Click home.
     9. **Check 10-6**: the request appears in the "Submitted requests" table.
+    9. **Check 10-7**: the status of the request is "Being reviewed".
     10. Logout.
 3. Reviewer sees resubmitted request
     1. Login as a reviewer.
-    2. **Check 10-7**: the request appears in the "Requests to review" table.
+    2. **Check 10-8**: the request appears in the "Requests to review" table.
-    3. **Check 10-8**: the request shows the new title.
+    3. **Check 10-9**: the request shows the new title.
     4. Logout.

 ## **Test 11**: Reopening a redraft